kejones8/GEC_Jurisdictional_Complexity/README.md

 &nbsp;
 1) A single or multiple incidents or events for which jurisdictional complexity metrics are desired (i.e., wildfire incidents & wildfire boundaries)
 2) Jurisdictional data (spatial data delineating jurisdictions to identify)
-3) Counting decision rules (outlined in the manuscript and implemented in the scripts) &nbsp;
+3) Decision rules to count and identify jurisdictions (outlined in the manuscript and implemented in the scripts) &nbsp;
 &nbsp;
 &nbsp;